 The necks on the Tele and the Strat both feature Fender’s Modern ‘C’ shape and are both comprised of maple.
-For the neck, musicians can choose whether they would like a one piece all maple neck or a maple neck with a rosewood fingerboard.
+For the neck, musicians can choose whether they would like a one-piece all maple neck or a maple neck with a fingerboard from rosewood.

 Both instruments house 22 medium-umbo frets, with a 25.5-inch scale, 9.5-inch fretboard radius, and the same nut width.
 However, the Strat does happen to have a larger headstock.
 There are some musicians in the guitar community that believe that a headstock that is heavier will provide a guitar with a better overall tone and more sustain.

 However, this has never actually been proven scientifically and is really just a matter of personal preference.

 Through my personal experience playing both the Fender Stratocaster and the Telecaster, I found that even though the builds of the neck were similar, there was a definite difference in feel between the two guitar necks.
 The neck on the Telecaster has a physical build that’s squarer, while the Strat has a slightly rounder neck.

 As someone with smaller hands, I felt like the Strat was easier for my hands to hold and manipulate the strings on.
 However, that is just my personal preference and you may experience something totally different.
 Read our full guide on finding the best strings for Telecaster.